-Matthias Von Braun is a dark surrealist filmmaker.
-His short films have screened at renowned art galleries and film festivals around the world.
+Matthias von Braun is an award-winning dark surrealist filmmaker.
+His short films have been screened at renowned art galleries, and film festivals around the world.

 By Adrian Perez